samasrinivas/kafkautomation/README.md

 **How it works:**
 1. Create a feature branch named after your project.
 2. Add/update one file: `projects/<PROJECT>/<ENV>/kafka-request.yaml` (dev/test/qa/prod) using `templates/kafka-request.yaml`.
+3. Define your topics and optionally `access_config` entries (service accounts + ACLs) and schemas in the YAML.
-3. (Optional) Add Avro schemas under `schemas/<ENV>/...` and reference them in `kafka-request.yaml`.
+4. (Optional) Add Avro schemas under `schemas/<ENV>/...` and reference them in `kafka-request.yaml`.
-4. Open a PR: CI lints YAML, converts to tfvars via `scripts/parser.py` (metadata comes from GitHub Environment vars), detects `<ENV>` from the path, initializes Terraform with a project+env state key, and posts the plan as a PR comment.
+5. Open a PR: CI lints YAML, converts to tfvars via `scripts/parser.py` (metadata comes from GitHub Environment vars), detects `<ENV>` from the path, initializes Terraform with a project+env state key, and posts the plan as a PR comment.
-5. Merge to `main`: CD reuses the detected env, runs Terraform apply with the same backend key, and provisions topics/schemas/ACLs.
-If schemas are absent, none are created.
+6. Merge to `main`: CD reuses the detected env, runs Terraform apply with the same backend key, and provisions topics, service accounts (with Kafka API keys), ACLs, and schemas.
+API keys are stored as GitHub secrets.
-6. State is isolated per project and environment: `terraform/<PROJECT>/<ENV>/data-streaming-platform.tfstate` in the S3 bucket provided by `TF_BUCKET_STATE`.
+7. State is isolated per project and environment: `terraform/<PROJECT>/<ENV>/data-streaming-platform.tfstate` in the S3 bucket provided by `TF_BUCKET_STATE`.

 **YAML → Terraform flow:**
 - Author `projects/<PROJECT>/<ENV>/kafka-request.yaml` using the template; Confluent metadata must come from GitHub Environment variables (not YAML).